nextgis/ngf-tutorial/tutorials/4_1_ngwmap_resources/README.md

 ## Theory

-NgwMap assemblies like `@nextgis/ngw-leaflet`, `@nextgis/ngw-ol` and `@nextgis/ngw-mapbox` are so convenient that we use them even where communication with NGW was not required.
+NgwMap assemblies like `@nextgis/ngw-leaflet`, `@nextgis/ngw-ol` and `@nextgis/ngw-mapbox` are so convenient that we use them even where communication with NGW is not required.

 In fact, [NgwMap](https://code-api.nextgis.com/classes/ngw_map.NgwMap.html) is an extension of the [WebMap](https://code-api.nextgis.com/classes/ngw_map.WebMap.html) with methods and configuration options that simplify interaction with [NextGIS Web REST API](https://docs.nextgis.ru/docs_ngweb_dev/doc/developer/toc.html#nextgis-web-rest-api).